Residential Life in Ashland, Oregon

 Jenessa attended Oregon State University, Zhengzhou University in Henan, China, and is currently a student at Southern Oregon University majoring in psychology and minoring in education.

-A 2008 graduate of St. Mary's, Jenessa is in her second year working with our international students.
+A 2008 graduate of St. Mary's, Jenessa is in her third year working with our international students.
 She loves the opportunity to guide and help students daily.

 PDF of the Student Handbook